'Change Is Never Easy': Dave Matthews' Past Motivates His Present

 On living in apartheid-era South Africa

 I spent some of my childhood as a white South African.
 I can never know what it's like to be an Indian South African or a black South African, or what they would call it, a colored South African, a mixed-race South African.
 But I know from my view as a person, because of my mother and the way I was raised, I was raised that judging someone for something they were born with is absurd.
 A system like that can only be justified because somebody wanted more than their share at some point.
 And it's the same history we have [in the United States] in many ways.
 Our society, our country, was born out of division, born out of wealth created from oppression.
-We teach in our history classes here that this country was born on an ideal of justice and an ideal of freedom, but that's gobbledy goop.
+We teach in our history classes here that this country was born on an ideal of justice and an ideal of freedom, but that's gobbledygook.

 I renounced my South African citizenship and came to America, which I was already a citizen here because I had grown up here.
 But I went back all through the '80s all the time but as a tourist, always.
 I'd go back and hang out with all my friends that were in college there and got to witness confrontations between police and university students, which was invigorating and terrifying — and beautiful because of the outcome, in hindsight.
 Even though I was there with friends as part of the population, I still wasn't a part of the oppressed majority, but I wanted to be part of the struggle of it.
 That was an amazing part of my life.
 [It] made me define myself and my position in the world.